 “I almost fainted.
 Her empanadas are as literally as close as it can get to the empanadas my grandmother used to make,” says Della.
 “And the atmosphere is just like if you were sitting at a place in pre-Castro Cuba, with musicians, art and a coffee station.”

 North of Little Havana is Miami’s arty region, comprised of Wynwood, with its outdoor gallery of murals, and the Design District, which is full of large-scale installations and swanky retail stores.
 Many of the restaurants here are a departure from the no-frills, cozy establishments you find in Little Havana.
 Multi-chef food hall St Roch Market brings together local talent in a contemporary space that’s typical of the Design District.
 When Della visits, she normally makes a beeline for Jaffa to order chef Yaniv Cohen’s falafel served with creamy hummus, Israeli salad, pickles and tahini.

 Miami isn’t known for its Italian cuisine, but Salumeria 104, a traditional Italian trattoria, and R House, a farm-to-table Italian-American spot in Wynwood, might just change all that.
 The latter has won a slew of awards, including the Snail of Approval award from the Slow Food Movement Miami.

-In terms of fast-casual dining, Coyo Taco, which has three locations in the city, can’t be beaten.
-This restaurant is all about very fresh ingredients; almost everything is locally sourced and home-made where possible.
-Try the nopales taco with grilled cactus, quinoa and queso fresco – a delicious and different vegetarian option.
+In terms of fast-casual dining, Coyo Taco, which has two permanent locations in the city, including Wynwood, can’t be beaten.
+This restaurant is all about fresh ingredients; almost everything is locally sourced and homemade.
+Try the nopales taco with grilled cactus, quinoa and queso fresco – “a delicious and different vegetarian option,” according to Della.